ntustison/PaperANTsX/Text/abstract.md

 applications.
 One such comprehensive application is a deep learning analog for generating cortical thickness data from structural T1-weighted brain MRI.
-Not only does this significantly improve computational efficiency and provide comparable-to-superior accuracy over the existing ANTs pipeline but it also illustrates the importance of the comprehensive ANTsX approach as a framework for medical image analysis.
+Not only does this significantly improve computational efficiency and provide comparable-to-superior accuracy over the existing ANTs pipeline\textcolor{blue}{s} but it also illustrates the importance of the comprehensive ANTsX approach as a framework for medical image analysis.

 \newpage